Banff Packing List | The Ultimate Packing Guide For Banff, Canada

 - Shu Uemura eyelash curler

 - Makeup remover wipes

-GoPro Hero 4 – A GoPro is a must when you’re in and around water.
-I used it when I went canoeing on Moraine Lake, which is a must by the way!
-Bring it on the water, under the water, up in the air, you name it, GoPro is great for travel.
-I have the Hero4 Silver edition
+GoPro Hero – A GoPro is a must when you’re in and around water.
+It is what I used when I was canoeing in Moraine Lake.
+Bring it on the water, under the water, up in the air, you name it.
+GoPro is great for travel.
+The GoPro Hero 4 Silver edition is what I have.

 Spare memory card – Depending on what you are shooting, it’s good to have spares.
 You can lose them or you could just need more room!
 Take a spare.
 But do remember to back up!

-Travel Power Strip – One of my favorite things for travel is a foldable power strip.
-I can’t stress it enough for travel.
-If you are like me and carry a couple of cameras and a laptop, iPad, iPhone, etc, most hotels or guesthouses (even airports) will not have enough outlets.
+Travel Power Strip – One of my favourite things for travel is a foldable power strip.
+For travel, I can’t stress it enough.
+If you are like me and carry a couple of cameras and a laptop, iPad, iPhone, etc, most hotels or guesthouses or even airports will not have enough outlets.
 This solves the problem!
-I use one by Monster2Go.

 Backpack – When you’re going hiking, exploring, kayaking, and such, I find it handy to have a backpack.
 I like backpacks by Swedish brand Fjallraven.
 I’ve used the Rucksack 21 and have a Kanken.
 They come in many sizes, colours, have handy pockets, and even a seat pad for those moments when you’re out in nature.

 Look up rates with cancellation for your Banff accommodations here

 Here are some photos from the trip: